purcellconsult/Cracking-Python-Bootcamp/coding projects/readme.md

 ## Need a Quick Overview of Statistics?

-Read this article from [https://www.statisticssolutions.com/common-statistical-formulas](Statistics Solutions) .
+Read this article from [Statistics Solutions](https://www.statisticssolutions.com/common-statistical-formulas) .

 ## Dummy Data to work with

-In order to test your functions you need a dummy data set to work with.[Use the dataset here].(https://github.com/purcellconsult/Master-Python-3-Course-/blob/master/coding%20projects/sample_dataset).
+In order to test your functions you need a dummy data set to work with.[Use the dataset here](https://github.com/purcellconsult/Master-Python-3-Course-/blob/master/coding%20projects/sample_dataset).

 Here’s the results you should expect from each function call: